Silver Spring, Maryland: History

-Before European settlement, present-day Silver Spring had been inhabited by various indigenous peoples for about 10,000 years.
+Before European settlement, present-day Silver Spring had been inhabited by various Indigenous peoples for about 10,000 years.
 Among them were the Piscataway, an Algonquian-speaking people who may have established a few villages along Sligo Creek and Rock Creek.

 19th century

 In 1840, Francis Preston Blair, who later helped organize the modern Republican Party, along with his daughter, Elizabeth, discovered a spring flowing with chips of mica believed to be the now-dry spring visible at Acorn Park.
 Blair was looking for a site for his summer home to escape the summer heat of Washington, D.C.
 Two years later, Blair completed a 20-room mansion he dubbed "Silver Spring" on a 250 acre country homestead.
 In 1854, Blair moved to the mansion permanently.
 The house stood until 1954.

 By 1854, Blair's son, Montgomery Blair, who became Postmaster General under Abraham Lincoln and represented Dred Scott before the U.S. Supreme Court, built the Falkland house in the area.

 By the end of the decade, Elizabeth Blair married Samuel Phillips Lee, third cousin of future Confederate leader Robert E. Lee, and gave birth to a boy, Francis Preston Blair Lee, who went on to become the first popularly elected Senator in U.S. history.

 During the American Civil War, Abraham Lincoln visited the Silver Spring mansion several times, where he relaxed by playing town ball with Francis P. Blair's grandchildren.

 In 1864, Confederate States Army General Jubal Early occupied Silver Spring before the Battle of Fort Stevens.
 After the engagement, fleeing Confederate soldiers razed Montgomery Blair's Falkland residence.

 At the time, there was a community called Sligo located at the intersection of the Washington-Brookeville Turnpike and the Washington-Colesville-Ashton Turnpike, now named Georgia Avenue and Colesville Road.
 Sligo included a tollhouse, a store, a post office, and a few homes.
 The communities of Woodside, Forest Glen, and Linden were founded after the Civil War.
 These small towns largely lost their separate identities when a post office was established in Silver Spring in 1899.
+Gist Blair was Silver Spring's first postmaster.

 By the end of the 19th century, the region began to develop into a town of size and importance.
 The Baltimore and Ohio Railroad's Metropolitan Branch opened on April 30, 1873, and ran through Silver Spring from Washington, D.C., to Point of Rocks, Maryland.

 The first suburban development appeared in 1887 when Selina Wilson divided part of her farm on present-day Colesville Road (U.S. Route 29) and Brookeville Road into five- and ten-acre (20000 - and 40000 m^{2}) plots.
 In 1892, Francis Preston Blair Lee and his wife, Anne Brooke Lee, gave birth to E. Brooke Lee, who is known as the father of modern Silver Spring for his visionary attitude toward developing the region.